GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

     - <span style="color: #F2473A">Warning!</span> As a one-time reward it cannot be farmed or transferred to another unit.
     - Each time you clear a league all the units in the battlefront roster recieve 100 EXP (or 1 level) toward the passive skill.
     - Since you cannot go back and redo an already cleared league this means that only the first 8 units you selected for the Aspirant league have the potential to reach L4.
     - The roster expands by +4 each league, so you can continue to add 4 new members to receive the medal, but at a lower max level.
-See the table below.
+See the table in the next tab.
     - We recommend you think very carefully about what units you want to prioritize, especially with the 2x bonus for Dark units.

+=== "Max Level per League Entry Point"

     <div class="nofilter-table nosort-table equipment-table" markdown>

     | League Name &emsp; &emsp; &emsp;     | Aspirant | Adept | Elite | Hero | Max Level | Max # of Units |